brojonat/context-vacuum/TUI_GUIDE.md

 ### Complete Workflow in TUI

-You can do everything from the TUI except:
+The TUI now supports full source management:
+- ✅ Add sources (press `a`)
+- ✅ Delete sources (press `d`)
+- ✅ Toggle sources on/off (space/enter)
-- Removing sources (use CLI: `context-vacuum remove "name"`)
+- ✅ View all sources

+For operations not in TUI:
 - Generating output (use CLI: `context-vacuum generate`)
 - Importing bookmarks (use CLI: `context-vacuum import-bookmarks`)

-For these operations, quit the TUI (`q`) and use CLI commands.
+Quit the TUI (`q`) and use CLI commands for these operations.